Interchain Messaging Facility (ICMF)

 parameter is of type gtv

-, allowing you to send messages with various data structures.
+, which allows you to send messages with various data structures.

-However, ensure that the receivers can parse the data you send.
+Ensure that the receivers can parse the data you send.
+If you want to learn more about how to serialize and deserialize

 Receive messages